TomerTTB/Atera/README.md

 Playwright provides a storage method that can be used to retrieve the storage state from an authenticated context and then create new contexts with that state.
 This means that after a successful login, the authentication details are saved and stored in 'loginAuth.json' under the auth folder.
 <br>
-Once saved the tests in the project can now navigate directly to the UI endpoints without the need to pass through the login page.
+Once saved, the tests in the project can now navigate directly to the UI endpoints without passing through the login page.

 <br>

 **auth folder:**

 The project implements reusing of the authentication state, the authentication details are saved after a successful login and stored under this folder.
-All the tests in the project can now navigate directly to the UI endpoints without the need to pass through the login page.

 <br>